Expensify/App/docs/articles/new-expensify/expenses-&-payments/Approve-expenses.md

 4. Select the **Hold** button.
 5. Enter a reason for the delay.
 The reason for the hold will be added to the expense report.

+&nbsp;

 When you’re ready to remove the hold,

 1. Tap **Search** and select the expense.
 2. Tap the drop-down arrow at the top of the expense.